Pujols pitches 9th, Cardinals romp to 15-6 win over Giants

 Wainwright (4-3) gave up two runs and three hits.
 He struck out five and walked two.
 The 40-year-old right-hander retired 14 of the first 15 batters he faced.
 Gonzalez got the Giants’ first hit with a two-out single in the fifth.

 Rodón allowed eight runs and 10 hits over 3 2/3 innings.
-He struck out three and walked one.
 He had given up just seven earned runs over his previous six starts this season.

 Every St. Louis starter had a hit by the sixth inning.
 Pujols was 2 for 3 at the plate with a double.
 He scored twice and drove in a run.

-St. Louis rookie outfielder Juan Yepez singled in the first inning.
-He has reached safely in each of his first 11 games, the longest streak by a Cardinals rookie since Luis Alicea reached in 23 successive games to begin his career in 1988.
+St. Louis outfielder Juan Yepez singled in the first inning.
+He has reached safely in each of his first 11 games, the longest streak by a Cardinals rookie since Luis Alicea went 23 successive games to begin his career in 1988.

-The Cardinals went 0-4 in Sunday night games last year before winning in their first try this season.
+The Cardinals were 0-4 in Sunday night games last year before winning in their first try this season.

 Gonzalez came in from the outfield to pitch in the seventh with the bases loaded and two outs.
 He gave up a run-scoring single to Dylan Carlson before getting Harrison Bader to fly out.